 Sand Mandala is common in the Tibetan Buddhist tradition.
 This type of mandala is made by four monks who make a single sand mandala.
 The mandala is divided into quadrants, and each monk makes one quadrant.
 This square has four gates which form a T shape.

 Some sand mandalas are for contemplation.
-After completing the sand mandalas, they are destroyed.
+After completing them, the sand mandalas are destroyed.

-The meaning behind the destruction is a reminder of the impermanence of things in the Tibetan Buddhist teachings.
+The meaning behind the destruction of a mandala is a reminder of the impermanence of things in the Tibetan Buddhist teachings.
 Then the sand is poured over a nearby water body to distribute the positive energy created during its drawing.

 Benefits of Mandalas

 Mandala drawing apart from being used to relieve stress, helps you to connect with your inner self.

 Here are some benefits you will experience from drawing Mandalas:

 - Unleash your inner artist.

 - Mental clarity.